thesofakillers/Object-Detection-and-Ranging/README.md

 It should be noted that if one only wishes to run the SVM implementation, then they only need to ensure that OpenCV 3.4.x is installed.
 To try out the MaskRCNN implementation, please proceed with the following steps

-1. Please also ensure that the following modules are installed:
+1. Ensure that the following modules are installed:
     -   [OpenCV 3.4.x](https://opencv.org/opencv-3-4.html)
     -   [tensorflow-gpu](https://www.tensorflow.org/)
     -   [keras](https://keras.io/)
 On Durham University DUDE machines, running `opencv3-4.init` and `tensorflow.init` before proceeding with the rest of the installation should cover it.

 2. Then `cd` into [Scripts/Deep/](Scripts/Deep/) and run `pip3 install --user -r requirements.txt`.
 3. In the same directory, run `python3 setup.py install --user`.
 4. Finally, in any directory, run `pip3 install --user pycocotools`.